Gustry/GeoHealth/README.md

 GeoPublicHealth aims to provide a simplified interface for users in epidemiology and public health for QGIS.
 It is based on the [GeoHealth Plugin](https://github.com/Gustry/GeoHealth) developed by Etienne Trimaille.
 GeoPublicHealth includes additional methods that are very relevant for the use of GIS in public health and epidemiology.

-## The master branch currently is a GeoHealth upgrade for QGIS 3.0 (In progress)
+## The master branch currently is a GeoHealth upgrade for QGIS 3.x

-This branch aims to upgrade the GeoPublicHealth 0.95 the GeoPublicHealth to work under QGIS 3.x (from 3.10) No change on the orginal function.
+This branch aims to upgrade the GeoPublicHealth 0.95 the GeoPublicHealth to work under QGIS 3.x (from 3.10) No change on the original function.

-Tested on QGIS 3.10 to QGIS 3.16 on Windows 10 only and Mac.
+We tested on QGIS 3.16 on Windows 10 only and Mac.

-**Install provided Fiona from "installation" directory only as the newer version causes problem with GDAL.
+**Install provided Fiona from the "installation" directory only as the newer version causes problems with GDAL.

 ## Installation (for Windows only)

 For windows
-- Download [installation.zip](https://github.com/raynus/GeoPublicHealth/raw/master/installation/installation.zip) The zip file contains all package in installation folder
+1. Go to https://github.com/raynus/GeoPublicHealth/blob/master/installation210128.zip?raw=true for downloading the required libraries, take note of the downloading folder
+1. Go to https://qgis.org/en/site/forusers/download.html and download OSGeo4W that correspond to your chip architecture (32 or 64)
+1. To get the long term release (that is not also the latest release) choose Advanced Install and select **qgis-ltr-full** also **Fiona-1.8.18**
-- Start OSGeo4W Shell as administration
+1. After installation is finished.
+Start OSGeo4W Shell as administration (go to the file and make right-click)
-- py3_env
+1. run `py3_env` to set the environmental variables required
-- CD to installation folder
+1. CD to download folder, ex: `cd Downloads`
-- pip install Fiona-1.8.13-cp37-cp37m-win_amd64.whl pysal-2.1.0-py3-none-any.whl libpysal-4.2.2.tar.gz pyproj-2.5.0-cp37-cp37m-win_amd64.whl
+1. run `pip install Fiona-1.8.18-cp37-cp37m-win_amd64.whl pysal-2.1.0-py3-none-any.whl libpysal-4.2.2.tar.gz esda`
-- Start QGIS and launch the plugins manager by going to the Plugins menu and selecting Manage and Install Plugins….
-- In the Settings tab of the plugins settings dialog, scroll down and click on the Add… button.
-- Give the plugin repository the name epipublichealth and then add the complete URL https://raw.githubusercontent.com/ePublicHealth/GeoPublicHealth/master/docs/plugins.xml in the URL field.
-- Click on the OK button.
-- Please be sure that Show also experimental plugins is checked
-- Activate the All tab and in the Search field input “geopu”.
-- Select the GeoPublicHealth plugin
-- Click on the Install plugin button
-- Close the Plugins dialog
-- Check in the Plugins menu that the GeoPublicHealth plugin is a new option there

-Lauch QGIS, it should up and running.
+1. If there are no error messages, you are ready.
+An announcement regarding **pip** upgrade is OK.

 ## Current developing environment (Windows 10 only, I don't have Mac)
 - QGIS 3.10 and QGIS 3.12